Iquitos can be a fantastic city to visit at all times of the year.

 Best Time for Animals and Amazon Tours

 The months with the most fruit are from January to April.
-This is also when the forest blooms and the best time to see the most plants in flower in the Tamshiyacu Tahuayo Reserve is between January and June.
+This is also when the forest blooms with attractive flowers.
+The best time to see the most plants in flower in the Tamshiyacu Tahuayo Reserve is between January and June.

-The lowest water months are from May/June to October/November and high water is from October/November to May/June.
-The highest water is between March & April.
+The lowest water months are from May/June to October/November.
+The high water months are from October/November to May/June.
+And the highest water is between March & April.
 Canoeing is best done in the high water months as you can visit some of the harder to reach places.

-Best Time To Visit Iquitos Graphic
+The Best Time To Visit Iquitos Graphic

 Other Considerations for When To Visit

 The tradeoff of the drier season is that you experience hotter weather.
 There are fewer tourists in the wetter season and you may find it easier to find amphibians and reptiles.